It takes a community to feed a community.

 Schools

-Through partnerships with schools, we provide in-school pantries, weekend sack packs, and mobile pantry events to ensure kids have the fuel they need to learn, grow, and thrive — in and out of the classroom.
+Through partnerships with schools, we supply in-school pantries, weekend sack packs, and mobile pantry events to ensure kids have the fuel they need to learn, grow, and thrive — in and out of the classroom.

 Sponsorships